Shakti does not Diagnose, Treat or Prevent Medical Disorders. No Statements about Shakti For Windows have been evaluated by the FDA.

 Some psychologists and contributors to online forums have speculated that the Shakti signals won’t reach the brain.
 No matter what their credentials, these people are making the mistake of confusing EMF with magnetic fields.

 Here is a link to a blog by Dr. Michael A. Persinger that discusses this point (link opens in a new window).

 What about current induction?

-Shakti doesn’t create it’s effects by inducing current.
+Shakti doesn’t create its effects by inducing current.
 It relies on influencing the magnetic fields that are working in the brain at all times.
-The brain’s own electrical activity produces magnetic fields, and the Shakti signals ‘communicate’ with these (endogenous) fields appearing that appear in the brain naturally.
+The brain’s own electrical activity produces magnetic fields, and the Shakti signals ‘communicate’ with these (endogenous) fields that naturally appear in the brain.

 How can a sound card play an EEG signal?